civican/legisinfo/44-1/bills/C-59/bill_text.md

     was prescribed under paragraph 5900(1)(a.1) to have been paid out of the payer affiliate's hybrid surplus in respect of the corporation,

-    **does not give rise to the application of subsection 12.7(3) in computing the foreign accrual property income of a foreign affiliate of a taxpayer, and**
+    does not give rise to the application of subsection 12.7(3) in computing the foreign accrual property income of a foreign affiliate of a taxpayer, and

-    **would not be deemed under subsection 113(5) of the Act not to be a dividend received by the subject affiliate on a share of the capital stock of the payer affiliate for the purposes of section 113 of the Act, if the subject affiliate were a corporation resident in Canada**, or
+    would not be deemed under subsection 113(5) of the Act not to be a dividend received by the subject affiliate on a share of the capital stock of the payer affiliate for the purposes of section 113 of the Act, if the subject affiliate were a corporation resident in Canada, or

   **(5)** Paragraph (b) of the definition **net earnings** in subsection 5907(1) of the Regulations is replaced by the following:

-    in respect of foreign accrual property income is the amount that would be its foreign accrual property income for the year, if the formula in the definition foreign accrual property income in subsection 95(1) of the Act were read without reference to F and F.1 in that formula and the amount determined for E in that formula were the amount determined under paragraph (a) of the description of E in that formula **and the Act were read without regard to its clause 95(2)(f.11)(ii)(D)**, minus the portion of any income or profits tax paid to the government of a country for the year by the affiliate that can reasonably be regarded as tax in respect of that income,
+    in respect of foreign accrual property income is the amount that would be its foreign accrual property income for the year, if the formula in the definition foreign accrual property income in subsection 95(1) of the Act were read without reference to F and F.1 in that formula and the amount determined for E in that formula were the amount determined under paragraph (a) of the description of E in that formula and the Act were read without regard to its clause 95(2)(f.11)(ii)(D), minus the portion of any income or profits tax paid to the government of a country for the year by the affiliate that can reasonably be regarded as tax in respect of that income,

   **(6)** Subclause (b)(i)(A)(I) of the definition **net loss** in subsection 5907(1) of the Regulations is replaced by the following:

-    the amount **that would be** determined for D in the formula in the definition foreign accrual property income in subsection 95(1) of the Act for the year, **if the Act were read without regard to its clauses 95(2)(f.11)(ii)(D) and (E)**,
+    the amount that would be determined for D in the formula in the definition foreign accrual property income in subsection 95(1) of the Act for the year, if the Act were read without regard to its clauses 95(2)(f.11)(ii)(D) and (E),

   **(7)** Subparagraph (iii) of the description of A in the definition **taxable surplus** in subsection 5907(1) of the Regulations is replaced by the following: